krishna-waidande/krishna-waidande.github.io/Deployment.md

 Hello readers,

-My today's blog is on deployment and it's type.
+My today's blog is on deployment and it's different types.

 ### What is Deployment?
-In Software development it means delivering software to the client.
+In software development, it means delivering software to the client.
-In other terms it is process of installing/upgrading web application on the servers like Tomcat, JBoss.
+In other terms, it is the process of installing/upgrading web application on the servers like Tomcat, JBoss.

 There are two types of deployments.